muhammed-shihebi/chatgpt-youtube-ads-detector/README.md

-# Youtube Content Ads Detector
+# Youtube Promotion Ads Skipper

-It detects what part of a video contains ads
+A chrome extension powered by OpenAI GPT that detects what part of a YouTube video contains a promotion ad and allows the user to skip them.

 ## Development